Graduate AwardsPage address: http://english.mnsu.edu/awards/grad.htm

 The Raymond and Florence Sponberg Scholarship is awarded to an outstanding female graduate student in English who has formally submitted her Plan of Study, and who is in enrolled in either her second or third semester of study at the time of application.
 The 2017 award amount was $450.

-To apply, the candidate must submit a curriculum vitae, two letters of support from faculty members, and an application letter.
-In the letter, the student should discuss (a) her academic achievements since admission to graduate study and (b) the relationship of her graduate program to her aspirations and how the award would facilitate reaching them.
-The candidate also should include in the letter the name of the award for which they are applying, their name, home address, e-mail address, and tech id.
+To apply, the candidate must submit a curriculum vitae, two letters of support from faculty members, and an application statement.
+In the statement, the student should discuss (a) her academic achievements since admission to graduate study and (b) the relationship of her graduate program to her aspirations and how the award would facilitate reaching them.
 The letters from faculty members should be sent directly to the Awards Committee.

 Robert C. Wright